cperryk/int-tooltip/README.md

 # IntTooltip #

-IntTooltip is a simple jQuery-based library for opening a tooltip on a page at a specified element.
+IntTooltip is a simple plug-and-play jQuery-based library for opening a tooltip on a page at a specified element.
+It is meant to be bundled with Browserify and bundles with CSS via the [Browserify-CSS](https://www.npmjs.com/package/browserify-css) transform.

 Features:
 * Tooltips poll their targets for changes in position or dimensions and automatically reposition themselves accordingly.
-* Tooltips can contain asynchronously loaded content, such as images, and still position themselves correctly.
+* Tooltips can contain asynchronously loaded content, such as images, and will still position themselves correctly.

-IntTooltip is meant to be used with Browserify.
+**Warning**: Currently, IntTooltip assumes that jQuery is globally accessible via `$`.

 ## Example usage ##